 Then another gold bead and then it's your luteal phase which is the longest phase of your cycle with a darker bead.
 Luteal can be as long as 14 days.

 At the end of your cycle of beads, cut the wire and make another little loop to close off the bracelet.

 Finish with a little charm (I’ve used goddess charms, little moon charms, and animal totem charms) that you'll attach to a lobster clasp.
 The idea is you move the charm each day to the next bead to help you keep track of where you are in your cycle.

 For those of you worried about not knowing your exact cycle...

-My bracelet is for a 28 day cycle and this past month, I went to 32 (I had an extended luteal phase, likely from a little stress).
-So I just kept my charm in luteal until my first day of my bleed, and then moved it to the red garnet.
+My bracelet is for a 28-day cycle and this past month, I went to 32 (I had an extended luteal phase, likely from a little stress).
+So I just kept my charm in luteal until the first day of my bleed, and then moved it to the red garnet.